xfactor20/compute-services/doc/compute_proxy_server_build_req_spec.md

 # AI Compute and Proxy Router Node Build on Cloud: Specifications, Requirements, and Guidance

-    Requirements and Specifications for build and setup of Compute adn Proxy Router nodes on Cloud Platforms
+    Requirements and Specifications for build and setup of Compute and Proxy Router nodes on hybrid runtime platforms (cloud/bare-metal)

+    NOTE: This instruction set serves as reference material for automated deployment initiatives (e.g. containers, provisioning, etc.)

 ## Table of Contents